-BUDGETARY IMPLICATIONS
+FUTURE BUDGETARY IMPLICATIONS

-In Kentucky, the public schools fiscal year is July 1 - June 30; other programs, i.e. some federal programs operate on a different fiscal calendar, but are reflected in the District overall budget.
+In Kentucky, the public schools' fiscal year is July 1 - June 30; other programs, i.e. some federal programs operate on a different fiscal calendar, but are reflected in the District's overall budget.
 By law, the budget must have a minimum 2% contingency.
-The District adopted a budget for 2023- 2024 with a contingency above 2%.
-The District has also adopted a budget for 2024-25 with a contingency above 2%.
+The District adopted a budget for 2023 - 2024 with a 10% contingency as calculated by the Kentucky Department of Education.